8 points for progress over jumps

 CEEFIT and CEEFIT Pulse & ECG at the obstacle

-Estimate the effort required to keep your horse healthy.
+Estimate the effort required to maintain your horse's health.

-Heart rate data, energy expenditure, time spent at each pace or average speed and distance covered.
-All these data give you information on thephysical intensity of your session, from your horse's point of view.
-For a jumping session, you will have access to other information that will allow you to maintain the health and fitness of your horse.
+Heart rate, energy expenditure, time spent at each pace, average speed and distance covered.
+All this data tells you yourphysical intensity of your session, from your horse's point of view.
+For a jumping session, you'll have access to other information that will help you maintain your horse's health and fitness.

 1) Number and height of jumps

-First of all, the number and height of jumps madein the session is a good indicator.ected in the session is a good indicator.
-When working on a mechanisation device or sequence, there is often a tendency to lose count.
+Firstly, the number and height of jumps performedectués in the session is a good indicator.
+When you're working on a mechanization device or a sequence, you often tend to lose count of the number of jumps. lose count.

-However, this is a very important factor to monitor.
+And yet it's a very important factor to keep an eye on.
 Even when you don't jump very high.
-30 or even 50 repeated landings will have an impact on the significant impact on the locomotor system of the horse.
+30 or even 50 repeated landings will have a significant impact on the horse's musculoskeletal system. of the horse.

 For example, in this illustration on the summary page, a session of 14 jumps at an average height of 97cm is a very moderate effort. very moderate effort.
 It's easy to imagine several sessions a week at this pace, as the horse has not been overtaxed.